mitkel/DL/readme.md

+this repo contains:
+- mini DL self-study projects
-this repo contains assignments for the nerual network course at University of Warsaw
+- assignments for the nerual network course at University of Warsaw (SSN folder)